nodejs/node/COLLABORATOR_GUIDE.md

 Possible reasons for Runtime deprecations can be:

-* Node.js will no longer be able to support the API, for example if required code is being removed in an upstream project.
+* Node.js will no longer be able to support the API, for example, if required code is being removed in an upstream project.

-* The API is too hard or impossible to use correctly, increasing the risk of undetected bugs or security issues in existing code.
+* The API is deemed too hard or impossible to use correctly, increasing the risk of undetected bugs or security issues in existing code.

 * Breaking the API makes way for simplification of its implementation that is significant enough to make maintainability of Node.js easier, or enables